7 Ways to Use Extra Cash

 5. Using excess cash to refinance your mortgage

-When you refinance a mortgage, you get a new loan and use the proceeds to pay off your existing mortgage.
+When you refinance, you get a new loan and use the proceeds to pay off your existing mortgage.
 The principal is typically your current outstanding mortgage balance and the loan will be re-amortized over a new period, perhaps 30 years.

 Refinancing your mortgage can be a great way to increase your monthly cash flow and pay less in interest over the lifetime of the loan.
 But there’s a cost.
 Lenders estimate that closing costs are generally between .75% and 1% of the loan.